GTAddict/Voting/README.txt

 This is an upload of a project I did more than 5 years back.
-Unforunately I lost the GUI bit of it (it was a separate project).
-The GUI still runs the command line version, so the processing bit is still here.
-I fortunately still have the exe, so that is provided here.
+Unforunately I lost the source to the GUI bit of it (it was a separate project).
+The GUI still runs the command line version, so the source for the processing bit is still here.
+I fortunately still have the GUI's exe, so that is provided here.